 Kimberly White is the founder of Yogitrition.com.
 She possesses a smoldering passion for nutrition and healthy lifestyle.
-She aims to inspire people to expand their awareness and broaden their horizons when it comes to giving importance to their health.She shares delicious plant-based recipes, provides nutrition resources, shares detox tips, and offers a glimpse a glimpse into her healthy lifestyle.
+She aims to inspire people to expand their awareness and broaden their horizons when it comes to giving importance to their health.She shares delicious plant-based recipes, provides nutrition resources, shares detox tips, and offers a glimpse into her healthy lifestyle.
 She works with clients all over the world and offers private coaching sessions and cooking classes.

 1. How has the practice of yoga made a difference in your life?